 A.28.iii.
 The University does not allow door-to-door solicitation of funds, products, services, or donations for charity in Residence Life facilities.
 This also includes companies/businesses attempting to give away free items/samples.

 Windows/landings/breezeways are subject to all Residence Life community standards.
-Violations include but are not limited to:

 A.29.i.
 At no time should any article be thrown or dropped out of windows as this could result in serious injury.

 A.29.ii.
 Students should also not throw things into windows from the ground as this could damage the facility and lead to injury.